Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts.md

 $ git merge --continue
 ```

-That will put you into the text editor looking at the default merge message,
-which is just `Merge branch 'addCat'`.
-If you delete the message, Git will
-abort the commit just as it will with any commit.
-That's a good way of
-backing out of a pull that should have been a rebase.
+That last exercise puts you into the text editor looking at the default merge message, which is just `Merge branch 'addCat'`.
+If you delete the message, Git aborts the commit just as it does with any commit.
+That's a good way of backing out of a pull that should have been a rebase.

-Since Bob has already pushed the squashed merge, he can get it back with
+Since Bob has already pushed the squashed merge, he can get it back with:

 ```
 $ git reset --hard origin/master
 HEAD is now at 39473bb Add Bob's cat
 ```

-It's often a good idea to keep a remote called "backup" that you can push
-changes to every evening, or whenever you want to try something tricky.
-If
-you've done some rebasing, you can use `git push --force backup`.
+It's often a good idea to keep a remote called "backup" to which you push changes to every evening, or whenever you want to try something tricky.
+If you've done some rebasing, you can use `git push --force backup`.

 ## Merge tools

-Some people prefer to have the versions being merged shown side-by-side so
-that they can see what their choices are and select them interactively.
-Some
-version control systems already have a tool of this sort (e.g. `p4merge` from
-Perforce), as do several text editors (e.g. `emerge` from Emacs and `vimdiff`
+Some people prefer to see the versions being merged side-by-side so that they can see what their choices are and select them interactively.
+Some version control systems have a tool of this sort (e.g. `p4merge` from Perforce), as do several text editors (e.g. `emerge` in Emacs and `vimdiff` in Vim).

-from Vim).
-Git doesn't have a tool of its own; you can specify your favorite
-on the `git mergetool` command line or with the `merge.tool` configuration
+Git doesn't have a tool of its own for this purpose.
+You can specify your favorite on the `git mergetool` command line or with the `merge.tool` configuration variable.
-variable.

 The `--tool-help` option shows the list of known tools:

 ```
 $ git mergetool --tool-help